nimbleltd/docs/src/validation.md

 By default there are no validation rules on any models in backlift.
 Anything can be stored in a collection, and new collections can be created on the fly.
 This is useful during development when the data model of an application is changing regularly.
 Later, when the application is ready for production, schema validation rules may be applied to "lock down" the kinds of data that backlift accepts.

-Backlift validation is currently an active area of development, so changes may occur frequently.
-Our apologies.

 ## Defining schemas

 Currently backlift validation rules must be created using the config.yml configuration file.
 Here is an example section of the config.yml file that sets up a validation rule: